-10 hours lecture/lecture-lab per week Prerequisite(s): A Test of English as a Foreign Language Internet-based Test (TOEFL iBT) score 32-60 or equivalent level.
+10 hours lecture/lecture-lab per week

+Prerequisite(s): A Test of English as a Foreign Language Internet-based Test (TOEFL iBT) score 32-60 or equivalent level.
 Corequisite(s): ESOL 50 and IS 54.

 Comment: ESOL 52 is part of a three-course, one semester, intensive English program designed for international students holding the F1 visa, who are non-native speakers of English with an admissions test score of TOEFL 32-60 (IBT) or equivalent level, and who are interested in pursuing a degree program.
 Student in the Intensive Program in ESOL have been provisionally admitted to the College and must enroll in ESOL 50, ESOL 52, and IS 50 concurrently.
 ESOL 52 is a 0-credit course.
 Tuition for the Intensive Program in ESOL, consisting of ESOL 50, ESOL 52, and IS 50 is calculated at full-time (12 cr.) enrollment.

 ESOL 52 follows a content-based syllabus designed to accelerate vocabulary and grammar development in order to improve students' academic writing.
 Students will participate in a variety of academic tasks organized around the content, such as essay writing, oral presentations, academic lectures, and group work.
 These activities serve to strengthen students' language skills.
 ESOL 52 and its corequisite ESOL 50 serve the same cohort of students, covering similar content from different perspectives.
-ESOL 50 explores the content from the perspective of the individual, whereas ESOL 52 explores the content from the perspective of the group.
-Instructors of ESOL 50 and ESOL 52 collaborate extensively to better serve the students.
-The goal of both ESOL 50 and ESOL 52 is to prepare students to be successful in college-level courses.
+ESOL 50 explores the content from the perspective of the individual, whereas ESOL 52 explores the content from the perspective of the individual, whereas ESOL 52 explores the content from the perspective of the SOL 50 and ESOL 50 and ESO